 James simply cannot get enough of Spain.
 Originally from Minnesota, James studied history and languages at Arizona State University.
 After graduating, he spent several years leading cycling tours through Spain and France.
-But his self-described obsession with history and culture eventually led him to Rick Steves, where he's been happily teaching our tour groups about Spain's diverse history since 2016.
+But his self-described obsession with history and culture eventually led him to Rick Steves, for whom he's been happily teaching our tour groups about Spain's diverse history since 2016.
 Let's get to know him!

 James, what got you started on a life of travel?